JerryShea/xml_pipeline/README2.md

         * Queryer executes during entire test run, executing approx 4,100 queries, returning a total of 3.4G of data, (4M rows - average 970 rows per query), in an average of 260 ms per query

 ##### Throughput
 See below throughput for each of receiver, normaliser, indexer.
-Each point is 10K messages i.e. receiver processes 10K msgs in (on average) xxx ms.
+Each point is 10K messages.

 ![Throughput](lat_cons.tsl.png)